 We will give you access to the information we retain about you upon written request.
 If you require other information, simply contact the appropriate school or department.
 We will ask you specific details such as your name and address in order to assist with your request.

 We make every reasonable effort to keep your personal information accurate and up to date.
 You can help by keeping us informed of any changes: for example, if you have a new address or telephone number.
 If you find any errors in the personal information we hold about you, please let us know so we can correct the errors immediately.

 Please contact the school or department directly to request information before making a formal FOIP request.
 A FOIP request is considered the last alternative in the acquisition of information.

 If the requested information is withheld and the explanation for why it is being withheld is unsatisfactory, a request can be made under the FOIP Act.

 FOIP requests are made in writing to the FOIP Co-ordinator.
-The Request for Access to Information form is available from the Office of the Information and Privacy Commissioner.
+The Request to Access Information form is available from the Office of the Information and Privacy Commissioner.

 An applicant has the right to formally request information or escalate the complaint to the Office of the Information and Privacy Commissioner (OIPC).
 An individual may contact the OIPC with questions or concerns at any time, either prior to or during the process.

 Office of the Information and Privacy Commissioner (Edmonton)